USS San Juan Celebrates Month of the Military Child

-240404-N-N0869-1002 BREMERTON, Wash.
-(Apr.
-4, 2024) USS San Juan (SSN 751) celebrated the Month of the Military Child by hosting a “Bring Your Kids to Work Day.”
-Recently advanced Torpedoman's Mate 1st Class Craig Williams, USS San Juan's Junior Sailor of the Year, and Electronics Technicians Navigation Seaman Brock Kemp look into the torpedo tube to celebrate a successful crawl to the end.
+Children of Sailors assigned to the Los Angeles-class fast-attack submarine USS San Juan (SSN 751) joined their submariner parents for a fun-filled day onboard the boat at Naval Base Kitsap Bremerton.
+The children completed 15 submarine qualification tasks while onboard, including conducting two engineering seminars, operating Naval Firefighting Thermal Imagers and making a contact report from the bridge.

+According to San Juan’s commanding officer, Cmdr.
+Justin Hoff, sounding the submarine klaxon, and laying in their parents’ rack ranked high as favorites from the child participants.
+Upon completing the “required” submarine tasks, Hoff presented each child with a certificate and card designating them as an honorary submariner.
+Afterwards, crew members and their families celebrated with a pizza party, arts and crafts and bowling at the MWR Bremerton Recreation Center.

 Going to work with their parents helped the children understand a day in the life of their submariner parent, while providing them a better understanding of what their loved ones do while they are out to sea.
-(U.S. Navy photo by Yeoman (Submarines) 3rd Class Cody Jones)
+The San Juan, which was commissioned on Aug.
+6, 1988, is a Los Angeles-class fast-attack nuclear submarine which generally conducts six month deployments.

+The silent sacrifice of military children is immeasurable.
+Right now, there are roughly 1.7 million dependent military children across all branches of the U.S. Armed Forces.
+About one million of these children are children of active duty service members like those on USS San Juan.
+The remaining 700,000 dependent military children are children of guard or reserve units.
+Over 650,000 of these military children are ages five or under.

 |Date Taken: